 Q7.
 Explain the fork-join framework in Java?

 Q9.
-How the data can be shared between the thread?
+How can the data be shared between the thread?

-This is the most popular multithreading Interview Questions in Java asked in an interview.
+These are the most popular multithreading Interview Questions in Java asked in an interview.
 Some popular test cases in the current IT industry.

-This has been a guide to the list of Multithreading Interview Questions and Answers in java so that the candidate can crackdown these Multithreading Interview Questions in Java easily.
+This has been a guide to the list of Multithreading Interview Questions and Answers in java so that the candidate can crackdown these Interview Questions in Java easily.
 Here in this post, we have studied top Multithreading Interview Questions in Java which are often asked in interviews.
 You may also look at the following articles to learn more –